 ‘White’ working class

-Socialists have spent decades trying to argue against the notion that the working class is all men in cloth caps and whippets with Yorkshire accents.
+Socialists have spent decades trying to argue against the notion that the working class is all men with Yorkshire accents wearing cloth caps and walking whippets.
 But now there is a dangerous view spreading across the left.
 This is the view that the working class is ‘socially conservative and economically protectionist’.
-The view that only white male manual workers make up the working class.
-This is profoundly wrong and reactionary.
+The view that only white male manual workers make up the working class or somehow make up a more authentic part of the class is profoundly wrong and reactionary.

 Workers are also ethnic minorities, female and queer.
 Many of them live in cities not small towns.
 Many of them are young.
 Reducing working people to only one section of workers inevitably excludes the voices and outlook of the rest.